top of page

 LA1_CD68op520_CD3_op570_CD8_op690_panCKAF750_20X -10.bmp

-Advanced biological systems to preserve native contextures in the human tumor microenvironment
+Preserving native contextures in the human tumor microenvironment

-Capturing the heterogeneity in tumor response and resistance
+Capturing the heterogeneity in tumor response and resistance ex-vivo

 Simultaneously comparing multiple therapies for a single tumor